 - 1. Ensuring the Delivery of Special Education and Related Services to Students with Disabilities - a.
-Consistent with guidance from the United States Department of Education, school districts must continue to meet their obligations under the Federal Individuals with Disabilities Education Act (IDEA) and the New Jersey State special education regulations for students with disabilities to the greatest extent possible. - b.
+Consistent with guidance from the United States Department of Education, school districts must continue to meet their obligations under the Federal Individuals with Disabilities Education Act (IDEA) and the New Jersey State special education regulations for students with disabilities to the greatest extent possible.

+- b.
 In accordance with the Extended School Year (ESY) Guidance issued by the NJDOE, student IEPs that currently included ESY services should be implemented to the greatest extent possible during the COVID-19 pandemic. - c.
-The NJDOE recommends that schools districts consider the following when addressing the education of students with disabilities for the 2020-2021 school year:
+The NJDOE recommends that schools districts consider the following when addressing the education of students with disabilities for the 2020-2021 school year: - i.

-- i.
 Procedures to address the return to school of medically fragile students and students with physical or health impairments who may require accommodations and modifications as part of a 504 Plan. - ii.
 IEP teams should review student data/student progress to determine whether critical skills were lost during the period in which remote instruction was being provided to students and determine the need for additional services to address learning loss. - iii.
 IEP teams should consider the impact of missed services on student progress towards meeting IEP goals and objectives, and determine if additional or compensatory services are needed to address regression and recoupment of skills within a reasonable length of time. - iv.
 IEP teams should develop procedures to complete overdue and/or incomplete evaluations to determine eligibility for special education services. - v.
 The use of school guidance department staff and Child Study Team personnel to identify students whose postsecondary plans may have been adversely affected by the COVID-19 pandemic and provide support, resources, and assistance, which may include facilitating connection to community organizations, scholarship programs, county, State, and Federal opportunities to access support. - vi.
-Clear communication to the parents of the procedures for student referrals and evaluations to determine the eligibility for special education and related services or a 504 Plan as required by Federal and State law.

-2. Technology and Connectivity
+Clear communication to the parents of the procedures for student referrals and evaluations to determine the eligibility for special education and related services or a 504 Plan as required by Federal and State law. - 2.
+Technology and Connectivity a.

-a.
 School districts should strive to ensure that every student has access to a device and internet connectivity.
 School districts should prioritize the provisions of technology, or alternatively, in-person instruction, to students that are otherwise without access.
 Additionally, these school districts should include in their reopening plan the steps taken to address the technology deficit and how it will be resolved as soon as possible.

-b.
-Districts should:

-- 1. Conduct a needs assessment. - 2.
+- b.
+Districts should: - 1.
+Conduct a needs assessment. - 2.
 Consider the attendant needs associated with deployment of needed technology, including student and parent training and acceptable use policy implementation. - 3.
-Prioritize the purchase and roll-out of devices and/or connectivity that may involve learning based on the results of the needs assessment. - 4.
-For students with special needs, accommodations according to their instructional program must be addressed as appropriate for each student. - a.
-If there is a device or connectivity shortage, the school district should address technology challenges in their Plan.
+Prioritize the purchase and roll-out of devices and/or connectivity that may involve learning based on the results of the needs assessment.